-As a human rights activist and abolitionist, freedom is pretty important to me.
+As a human rights activist, freedom is pretty important to me.

 To compare this to the Rwandan genocide is extreme, and I’d hate to use fear mongering to discuss this issue (anti-trafficking groups never do that…), but I think it’s reasonable to look at what dangers a society faces when certain freedoms aren’t sacred.

 On the other hand, while there could be room for abuse of the Los Angeles law, the city had a good reason for allowing those records inspections — and it was for good reason that the case made it to the Supreme Court.
 Hotels can be used by criminals and to be quite frank, many of the survivors of child trafficking we work with have been exploited in hotels.
 It is incredibly upsetting to imagine hotel workers moving about check-ins and clean-ups when they may be, perhaps unknowingly, allowing the operation of a pop-up brothel.

 For this reason, a few months ago, Love146 actually participated in the case’s hearing.
 Kristian Rose, our Texas Operations Director and General Counsel, shared: